pw5001/tags/README.md

 Tags are pulled from the YAML block at the start of the note, but not if they are defined elsewhere.
 Each is reduced to lowercase and then matched against the key/value data loaded from `Convert-tags.json`.
 If the tag matches a key, it is replaced by the value.
 If not, the key is retained with it's original case.

-_Missing fucntionality_:
+_Missing functionality_:

 - I have considered a threshold for tags, below which files would not be generated.
 This would be controlled via a configuration item and a parameter to the bash script `run.sh`.
 Currently this isn't important enough to implement (but this is likely to change in the near future).
 However, sort the `tmp/TagsReport.txt` file and look at the occurrence counts to see how much it would help you;
 - Recognising tags defined outside the YAML block.
 I don't write notes like that, but with a little more effort it could be done.
 Performance would degrade somewhat as the note content would have to be parsed;
 - Tidy the diagnostic messages.
 Too many get generated even without the flag being set.
-Clumsy but not critical - it helps me identify poorly constructed notes (and there have been a few);
+Clumsy but not critical - it helps me identify poorly constructed notes (and there have been a few !);

 ## Performance

 Development and testing take place on either a MacBook Pro or an iMac, both vintage.
-Run times are acceptable on either machine :
+Run times are variable from 5 seconds to 2 minutes :

-5 seconds reading _2602_ notes giving _539_ unique tags on a 2012 Macbook Retina Pro
+2 minutes reading _2634_ notes giving _542_ unique tags on a 2012 Macbook Retina Pro

-Obviously, 539 unique tags will generate 539 index files.
+Obviously, 542 unique tags will generate 542 index files.